Women's+ Racing Initiative

 If you find yourself looking for a team to join, there are a few ways to approach this task:

 - Consider speaking with officials or event promoters - ask the people running the events which teams they like or speak highly of.
 Talk to your coach or other coaches to see which teams they recommend.

 - Keep in mind that most teams select their rosters in the fall for the following season.
 If you are applying for a team mid-season, or at the beginning of the calendar year, you may find that everyone has filled their roster and they are not taking on new riders.
 Ask if you can add your name to a wait list or if you could guest ride with the team at an event.

-- Most important, try to seek out teams that mirror your goals ?whether it?s having fun, socializing, racing on a very serious level, serving the community ? be sure you find a good fit so you can align your own goals with the team?s (otherwise, it can make for a very long season!).
+- Most important, try to seek out teams that mirror your goals, whether it?s having fun, socializing, racing on a very serious level, serving the community.
+Be sure you find a good fit so you can align your own goals with the team?s (otherwise, it can make for a very long season!).

 BRAC hosts clinics specific to women racers.
-In the spring there is a road clinic, and in the fall there is a CX clinic.
+In the spring there are road clinics, and in the fall there is a CX clinic.
 These are excellent opportunities to meet new friends, gain new knowledge and skills, and learn from the excellent coaches we are blessed to have in Colorado.